kibis-is/web-extension/src/middleware/README.md

 ## 🪄 2.
 Usage

-The main entry point is the [`src/middleware/sources/middleware.ts`](./sources/middleware.ts) file.
+The main entry point is the [`src/middleware/main.ts`](./main.ts) file.
 This file contains all the initializations of the message brokers and injects any scripts into the webpage.

 <sup>[Back to top ^][table-of-contents]</sup>

 <!-- links -->
+[client]: ../client/README.md
+[provider]: ../provider/README.md
 [table-of-contents]: #table-of-contents